 Financial trading is the buying and selling of financial assets.
 It is carried out in one of two ways: via an exchange or over the counter (OTC).
 An exchange is a highly-organised marketplace where you can trade a specific type of instrument.
 For example, you can trade US shares on the New York Stock Exchange (NYSE).
 When you trade over the counter, the trade is made directly between two parties.
 For example, buying a CFD contract from a trading broker such as IG.

+Financial instruments such as shares, forex or bonds, or derivatives such as CFDs, futures or options can be traded.
 Whatever the instrument being traded, the intended outcome is always the same: to make a profit.
 If you buy an instrument at a low price and sell it at a higher price, you make a profit.
 If you sell an instrument for less than you bought it, you’ll make a loss.

 In financial markets, millions of companies, individuals, institutions and even governments are all trading at the same time.
 But what is a trader?
 A trader is defined as a person who buys and sells financial instruments with the aim of making a profit.